FinetunersAI/finetuners/README.md

 ## Credits

-- Custom nodes were developed by Finetuners
+- The finetuners suite was created by Finetuners.ais
 - Variables Injector's UI was created with the help of Shmuel Ronen (https://github.com/ShmuelRonen)
 - The group link custom node is heavily based on RGThree mute groups node